Exclusive: International lenders back $9.5 billion financing for Russia's Arctic LNG 2 - document

 The $21 billion project, which received final investment approval a year ago, is expected to be launched in 2023 and to reach its full capacity of almost 20 million tonnes per year in 2026.

-Among them is French state investment bank and credit agency Bpifrance, with an offer of $700 million in credit finance, the China Development Bank, expected to offer a facility worth $5 billion and Germany’s Euler Hermes, with a covered facility of $300 million, the document said.
+Among them is French state investment bank and credit agency Bpifrance, with a recommended offer of $700 million in credit finance, the China Development Bank, expected to offer a facility worth $5 billion and Germany’s Euler Hermes, with a covered facility of $300 million, the document said.

+However, in a statement issued after the Reuters’ story, Bpifrance said “the decision to grant a public guarantee within the framework of the Arctic LNG 2 project has not been taken”.

-Alongside Bpifrance’s support, the document said a number of other state-backed institutions are also expected to help fund the project including the China Development Bank, which is expected to offer a facility equivalent to $5 billion.
+According to the document, a number of other state-backed institutions are also expected to help fund the project including the China Development Bank, which is expected to offer a facility equivalent to $5 billion.

-The Japan Bank for International Cooperation is also seen providing a facility of $2.5 billion; an unnamed Russian bank $1.5 billion and Italy’s SACE a covered facility of $1 billion.
+The Japan Bank for International Cooperation [JBIC.UL] is also seen providing a facility of $2.5 billion; an unidentified Russian bank $1.5 billion and Italy’s SACE a covered facility of $1 billion.

-Russian top lender Sberbank has already earlier said it was ready to provide more than 2.7 billion euros in financing for the project, which aims to process gas from the Gydan Peninsula and ship 80% of LNG to Asia.
+Russia's top lender Sberbank SBER.MM has already said it is ready to provide more than 2.7 billion euros in financing for the project, which aims to process gas from the Gydan Peninsula and ship 80% of LNG to Asia.

-The project’s equity partners include France’s Total, China National Petroleum Corp, China’s CNOOC and the Japan Arctic LNG consortium made up of Mitsui & Co and state-owned JOGMEC, formally known as Japan Oil, Gas and Metals National Corp.
+The project's equity partners include France's Total TOTF.PA, China National Petroleum Corp [CNPET.UL], China's CNOOC 0883.HK and the Japan Arctic LNG consortium made up of Mitsui & Co 8031.T and state-owned JOGMEC, formally known as Japan Oil, Gas and Metals National Corp.

-While Bpifrance’s recommendation, detailed in an internal document, comes with caveats and could yet be rejected by the government, its support highlights the importance of the project for one of France’s industrial champions.
+Bpifrance’s recommendation, which could yet be rejected by the government, highlights the importance of the project for one of France’s industrial champions.

 The document said Bpifrance Assurance Export gave a “favourable opinion” to the strategic project guarantee “subject to subsequent examination of the project’s risk profile and its economic fundamentals” and with a “strong reserve” waiting for the finalisation of the environmental and social analysis.